UA-ResearchComputing-HPC/hpc-documentation/docs/support_and_training/glossary/index.md

 **Supercomputer**

 A large and powerful cluster.
-We currently have three: Puma, Ocelote, and El Gato.

 <hr>